UFO-Tech/json-rpc-bundle/README.md

 }
 ```
-The **ping** method is available by default and you can immediately execute a POST request for make sure that the server is working as it should.
+The **ping** method is available by default and you can immediately execute a POST request to make sure that the server is working as it should.

 POST /api
 Request: